Accessibility statement

 Visual Ethics Network

-Organisers: Dr Kyveli Lignou-Tsamantani, Humanities Research Centre Postdoctoral Research Fellow and Dr James Boaden, Senior Lecturer, History of Art Department
+Organisers: Dr Kyveli Lignou-Tsamantani, Centre for Modern Studies Research Associate and Dr James Boaden, Senior Lecturer, Department of the History of Art

 In today’s visual world, we are bombarded daily with images via traditional and social media.
 Complex socio-political messages are conveyed through a single image.
 In this context, the ethics of representation become more pressing than ever, with questions as pertinent to production of art as to that of media images.